 The deployment of smart health cards and eHealthcare IT systems streamline the prescription process, improves the quality of care given, and simplifies electronic healthcare records management through a coordinated health service process.

-To discover how to better slash fraud and error, read our March 2017 web dossier on smart health card technology assessment done in countries with universal health care.
+To discover how to slash fraud and error better, read our web dossier on intelligent health card technology assessment done in countries with universal health care.

 An experienced player at your service

-Thales is a trusted partner in several countries around the world and contributes to more efficient national healthcare systems for the benefit of patients, health insurances, and health professionals.
+Thales is a trusted partner in several countries worldwide and contributes to more efficient national healthcare systems to benefit patients, health insurance, and professionals.